Linear models: Interpretation of point estimates

 Parameters: estimated quantities

 Our regression coefficients are “parameters”.
 In contrast to the data, the parameters are estimated quantities.
-In fact, they draw on the data and the theory (equation).
+In fact, they draw on the data and the social science theory (equation).

 We can rewrite our equation to reflect the results from the regression.